 Oral bacteria differ between vegans and meat-eaters

-Diet and lifestyle 5. jun 2018 2 min Postdoc Tue Haldor Hansen Written by Morten Busch
+Health and Wellness 5. jun 2018 2 min Postdoc Tue Haldor Hansen Written by Morten Busch

 Bacteria play a greater role in people’s lives than was previously thought.
 They do not simply cause serious infections or help us to achieve a healthy gut.
 New research suggests that oral bacteria can affect our health in the long term.